CSRG-Group/dcs-notes.github.io/cs139/Lang1.md

 <tr>
 ```

-Tables default to no lines to include lines they should be specified in css
+Tables default to no lines.
+To include lines they should be specified in css.

 ## Modifying tables
 ### table header